Why Am I So Single?

 In 2024, Olivier Award-nominated play For Black Boys Who Have Considered Suicide returns to the West End for a six-week season at the Garrick Theatre, alongside Instructions for a Teenage Armageddon starring Bridgerton's Charithra Chandran.

-In June 2024, James Graham's acclaimed stage adaptation of Boys from the Blackstuff transfers to the Garrick after sold-out seasons at Liverpool Royal Court and the National Theatre.
+In June 2024, James Graham's acclaimed stage adaptation of Boys from the Blackstuff transfered to the Garrick after sold-out seasons at Liverpool Royal Court and the National Theatre.
 In August 2024, the creators of smash-hit musical SIX will be debuting their newest work, Why Am I So Single?

 Past Shows